MicrosoftDocs/architecture-center/docs/antipatterns/monolithic-persistence/index.md

 ### Identify which data stores are accessed during those periods

 The next graph shows the utilization of database throughput units (DTU) during the load test.
 (A DTU is a measure of available capacity, and is a combination of CPU utilization, memory allocation, I/O rate.)
 Utilization of DTUs quickly reached 100%.
-This is roughly the point where the throughput peaked, in the previous graph.
+This is roughly the point where throughput peaked in the previous graph.
 Database utilization remained very high until the test finished.
 There is a slight drop toward the end, which could be caused by throttling, competition for database connections, or other factors.

 ![The database monitor in the Azure classic portal showing resource utilization of the database][MonolithicDatabaseUtilization]

 ### Examine the telemetry for the data stores

-Instrumented the data stores to capture the low level details of the activity.
+Instrument the data stores to capture the low-level details of the activity.
 In the sample application, the data access statistics showed a high volume of insert operations performed against both the `PurchaseOrderHeader` table and the `MonoLog` table.

 ![The data access statistics for the sample application][MonolithicDataAccessStats]